bcdan/quiz_app/README.md

 # quiz_app

-nodejs quiz app -
+nodejs quiz app - </br>
-Teachers can register/login and add exams manually or randomly from an external API.
+Teachers can register/login and add exams manually or randomly from an external API. </br>
-Students can take an exam by inserting ID and exam ID.
+Students can take an exam by inserting ID and exam ID. </br>
-----WIP----
+----WIP----</br>
 All in dev-branch